michelgrootjans/explaining-flow/readme.md

 ### Handover from development to QA
 Now both development and qa will spend 1 day _on average_ for each story.

-We expect the cycle time be 2 on average now: 1 day of development, 1 day of qa.
+We expect the cycle time to be 2 on average now: 1 day of development, 1 day of qa.
 We also expect a Throughput of 1 story per day.

 However, if the simulation runs for long enough, a queue will start to appear between dev and qa, adding to the cycle time of the stories waiting in the queue.
 The reason is simple: As long as qa works faster than dev, everything will run smoothly.
 Once development starts going faster than qa, its output will wait in the queue.